boguszjelinski/kern/README.md

 * Rust compiler

 ## How to install and run
 See [readme](HOWTORUN.md) how to run all Kabina components in a simulation.
+Have a look at a summary on YouTube: https://www.youtube.com/watch?v=-CumrqlN33U

 ## How it works
 ### Core